Cloaked04/Wifi-Activity-Recognition/README.md

 # Wifi-Activity-Recognition
 This repository houses all files and research done for the purpose of building a system that is capable of making tracking a human using Wifi/ Radio waves.
+For more papers, check the papers folder.

 ## Papers